 “I announce the following, by order of the Führer:

 It is false to regard the so-called Gothic typeface as a German typeface.
 In reality, the so-called Gothic typeface consists of Schwabacher-Jewish letters.
 Just as they later came to own the newspapers, the Jews living in Germany also owned the printing presses… and thus came about the common use in Germany of Schwabacher-Jewish letters.

-Ironically, Bormann’s memo went out under Nazi Party letterhead – which was itself printed in a Fraktur font.
+Ironically, Bormann’s memo went out under the Nazi Party letterhead – which was itself printed in a Fraktur font.
 The reason for the Nazi turnaround on typefaces has never been definitively explained.
-One theory is that Hitler had a personal dislike of more ornate Gothic fonts; his increased reading workload in 1939-40 may have tripped his fuse and prompted the ban on Fraktur
+One theory is that Hitler had a personal dislike of more ornate Gothic fonts; his increased reading workload in 1939-40 may have tripped the Führer’s fuse and prompted the ban on Fraktur